elenalmg/cuda_mandelbrot/README.md

 ### 5. CUDA Implementation

 The CUDA implementation leverages NVIDIA's CUDA platform to perform parallel computation on the GPU.
-CUDA allows for massive parallelism by using thousands of lightweight threads.
+CUDA allows for massive parallelism by using thousands of lightweight threads, each thread computing one pixel.
 This implementation uses:

 - Number of threads per block: 16x16 (256 threads).
 - Number of blocks: Determined by the grid size divided by the number of threads per block.